List of Jimmy Two-Shoes characters: Samy Garvin

-(Dwayne Hill) - Samuel "Samy" Garvin is Lucius' meerkat-like goblin assistant with dreams of stardom and fame and a lateral lisp.
-He is rather timid, sensitive, and weak, and is often verbally (and at times physically) abused by his boss.
-In "Pop-Sicles", it is revealed that he previously worked for Lucius' father, Lucius Heinous VI for at least 87 years.
+Samuel "Samy" Garvin (voiced by Dwayne Hill) is Lucius' goblin assistant with dreams of stardom and fame and a lateral lisp.
+He is rather timid, sensitive, and weak, and is often abused by his boss.
+In the episode "Pop-Sicles", it is revealed that he previously worked for Lucius' father, Lucius Heinous VI for at least 87 years.
 He is usually assigned to do the most disgusting or dangerous jobs Misery Inc. has to offer.
-When Samy hosts an event he wears a black wig, red suit and dons his ventriloquist puppet Humphrey von Sidekick.
-It is also shown in "Misery Hearts", that he is a best-selling writer.
-Though he dislikes Jimmy, Beezy, and Heloise (as does his boss), he tolerates them more than Lucius.
-Samy is shown sleeping at the end of Lucius' bed in "Ghostsmackers", which could imply he doesn't own his own house.
-His name is presumably derived from Samael.